 I had heard of pink lakes before and knew I had to see one for myself!
 I searched for a pink lake in France and I found Salins d’Aigues Mortes.
 However, I didn’t read any of the reviews for this place and didn’t do my research properly.
 I will be telling you why I wouldn’t recommend going here and where the best pink lake in France really is!
 Also they aren’t really lakes, they are man made salt pans made to extract salt from.
-We stayed in Aix en Provence during this trip so I’ll also be telling you what else there is to do in Provence and where to stay in Provence.
+We stayed in Aix en Provence during this trip to be close to Roussillon and Moustiers Sainte Marie (two stunning villages) so I’ll also be telling you what else there is to do in Provence and where to stay in Provence.
 Also, not only will I be telling you where to see the best pink lakes but where to see flamingos too!

 All drone shots are by @boyanoo